prometheus/docs/content/docs/alerting/configuration.md

 # Whether or not to notify about resolved alerts.
 [ send_resolved: <boolean> | default = true ]

-# The PagerTree service key.
-# The URL to send API requests to
+# The PagerTree Integration URL
 [ url: <string> | default = global.pagertree_url ]
 ```